RachWalm/VolunteerVillage/README.md

 All forms undergo csrf tokens to avoid any fraudulent behaviour.

-Forms that can be taken directly from the models as they will save to the models are created using forms.py and put in the HTML as that form.
+Forms that can be taken directly from the models are, as they will save to the models and are created using forms.py and put in the HTML as that form.

-Searches use inputs that are created individually in the HTML and are not saved in the database.
+Searches use text inputs are created individually in the HTML and are not saved in the database.

 #### Search pages